karunikbauddh2/Excel_Project-Data_Analytics/Project_2/README.md

 🤔 **So What?**

 📈The growing preference for fully electric vehicles indicates increasing consumer confidence in EV technology, charging infrastructure, and battery performance.

+## 2️⃣ How has EV production evolved over time?

+## 3️⃣ What are the Top 10 manufacturers by market share?
+### Skills: PivotTables & DAX
+📈**Pivot Table**

+🔢 I created a PivotTable using the Data Model I created with Power Pivot.
+📊 I moved the Make to the rows area.
+🧮 Then I added new measure to calculate the count of model produced by every make.